Unexploded ordnance: United States

-While, unlike many countries in Europe and Asia, the United States has not been subjected to aerial bombardment, according to the Department of Defense, "millions of acres" may contain UXO, Discarded Military Munitions (DMM) and Munitions Constituents (e.g., explosive compounds).
+Unlike many countries in Europe and Asia, the United States has not been subjected to significant aerial bombardment.
+Nevertheless, according to the Department of Defense, "millions of acres" of US territory may contain UXO, discarded military munitions (DMM) and munitions constituents (e.g., explosive compounds).

-According to US Environmental Protection Agency documents released in late 2002, UXO at 16,000 domestic inactive military ranges within the United States pose an "imminent and substantial" public health risk and could require the largest environmental cleanup ever, at a cost of at least US$14 billion.
+According to United States Environmental Protection Agency documents released in late 2002, UXO at 16,000 domestic inactive military ranges within the United States pose an "imminent and substantial" public health risk and could require the largest environmental cleanup ever, at a cost of at least US$14 billion.
 Some individual ranges cover 500 sqmi, and, taken together, the ranges comprise an area the size of Florida.

 On Joint Base Cape Cod (JBCC) on Cape Cod, Massachusetts, decades of artillery training have contaminated the only drinking water for thousands of surrounding residents.
 A costly UXO recovery effort is under way.

 UXO on US military bases has caused problems for transferring and restoring Base Realignment and Closure (BRAC) land.
 The Environmental Protection Agency's efforts to commercialize former munitions testing grounds are complicated by UXO, making investments and development risky.

-The area around Fort St. Philip Louisiana is also covered in UXO from the naval bombardment, and caution would be taken when visiting the ruins.
+The area around Fort St. Philip, Louisiana is also covered in UXO from the naval bombardment, and caution would be taken when visiting the ruins.

 UXO cleanup in the US involves over 10 e6acre of land and 1,400 different sites.
 Estimated cleanup costs are tens of billions of dollars.
 It costs roughly $1,000 to demolish a UXO on site.
 Other costs include surveying and mapping, removing vegetation from the site, transportation, and personnel to manually detect UXOs with metal detectors.
 Searching for UXOs is tedious work and often 100 holes are dug to every 1 UXO found.
 Other methods of finding UXOs include digital geophysics detection with land and airborne systems.

 Examples

 In December 2007, UXO was discovered in new development areas outside Orlando, Florida, and construction had to be halted.
-Other areas nearby are also affected; for example boaters avoid the Indian River Lagoon, which contains UXO thought to be left from live bombing runs performed during World War II by pilots from nearby DeLand Naval Air Station.